geobreed/zettelnotes/summary/(WIKI) Motivation.md

 Goldthorpe _et al._ with Vauxhall Motors study give alternate view from Maslow and Herzberg with the concept of orientation to work: instrumental (work as means to an end), bureaucratic (work as a source of status, security, and reward), and solidaristic (group loyalty).

+Other theory expanded on Maslow and Herzberg.
+Like Kurt Lewin’s force field analysis, Edwin A Locke’s goal setting theory, and Viktor Vroom's expectancy theory.
+About cultural influence and different timing to motivation.